johnrcd/rovi_blog/content/pages/2025-07-19-whats-a-theme.md

 *   `/content/themes.md` is where the theme swapping buttons are stored.
 Just add a button with the name of your theme.

-*   `/public/js/themes.js` is where the theme logic is stored, but most important it's where the basic configuration options are.
-This is where you'll set primarily colour variables, but also things like fonts.
+*   `/public/js/themes.js` is where the theme logic is stored, but more important it's where the basic configuration options are.
+This is where you'll set colour variables, but also things like fonts.

 *   Each theme is expected to have a CSS file associated with it in `/public/css/`.
+This allows you to change the layout as you wish.

+    *   There's not really a "style guide," but I recommend that you don't mess with anything that's already handled by `themes.js`.
+The point of `themes.js` (along with the website's default styling) is to provide a baseline so that you don't have to restyle the entire website.

 *   If you want to import a font, you can do so by updating `/_includes/_base.njk`.
 Just import it where all the other fonts are stored.